Home Compare MPC vs VLO

 Profitability

-Both rank well on growth, but Marathon Petroleum Corporation still holds a clear edge.
+Both rank well on profitability, but Marathon Petroleum Corporation still holds a clear edge.

 Profitability — Dominant Gap